cheesesashimi/theywhiteboardedme/pages/faq.md

 capability to effect change in our industry.

 ### How is this different than Glassdoor?
 While [Glassdoor](http://www.glassdoor.com) allows you to submit a review of a given company's interview process, it is not tech-focused.
 Additionally, discovery of what companies do whiteboarding / live-coding vs. those who do not is very difficult on Glassdoor.

 ### Why should I believe this random website?
-That is your choice to make.
-However, here is a [curated list](/additional_resources.html) of relevant links and sources for your consideration and further perusal.
+Here is a [curated list](/additional_resources.html) of relevant links, sources and additional resources for your consideration and further perusal.

 ### How do I submit changes?
 {% include contact.md %}